mpapierski/edux/README.md

 You still have to do your homework.
 Seriously.
 This script just saves you from checking new stuff on `edux` (and you usually forget to do this).

+# License

+GPL because I really care about your modification if it makes this software better.

 # Config

 ## EDUX_USERNAME